-With respect to Personal Information received or transferred pursuant to the Privacy Shield Framework, Inbox Insight is subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
-In certain situations, Inbox Insight may be required to disclose Personal Information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
-Inbox Insight is potentially liable in cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-U.S. Privacy Shield.
+With respect to Personal Information received or transferred pursuant to the Privacy Shield Framework, we are subject to the regulatory enforcement powers of the U.S. Federal Trade Commission.
+In certain situations, we may be required to disclose Personal Information in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.
+We are potentially liable in cases of onward transfer to third parties of data of EU individuals received pursuant to the EU-U.S. Privacy Shield.

-In compliance with the Privacy Shield Principles, Inbox Insight commits to resolve complaints about our collection or use of your personal information.
+In compliance with the Privacy Shield Principles, we commit to resolve complaints about our collection or use of your personal information.
 EU individuals with enquiries or complaints regarding our Privacy Shield policy should first contact Inbox Insight via: [email protected].

 We have further committed to cooperate with the panel established by the EU data protection authorities (DPAs) with regard to unresolved Privacy Shield complaints concerning data transferred from the EU.
 EU individuals may invoke binding arbitration when other dispute resolution procedures have been exhausted.

 Our representative in EEA under article 27 GDPR is Elena Riazanova, with their registered address at: Calle de Cullera 11, 3C, Madrid, Spain.